zyedidia/micro/runtime/help/keybindings.md

 }
 ```

+# Unbinding keys

+It is also possible to disable any of the default key bindings by use of the
+`UnbindKey` action in the user's `bindings.json` file.

 # Bindable actions and bindable keys

 The list of default keybindings contains most of the possible actions and keys